Conservative Activists and Pundits Are Melting Down Over Gorsuch’s Embrace of LGBTQ Rights

 So even one of the three dissenters feels compelled to flaunt his virtue for the mob.
 There are literally two good justices on the Court: Thomas and Alito.
 The “conservative legal movement” is a failure.

 Ultimately, though, the frustration of these conservatives seems very likely to be short-lived.
-The Supreme Court and its conservative majority are set this term to decide a raft a major cases, including one that could overturn an landmark abortion decision upholding and bolstering Planned Parenthood v.
+The Supreme Court and its conservative majority are set this term to decide a raft of major cases, including one that could overturn a landmark abortion decision upholding and bolstering Planned Parenthood v.
 Casey and Roe v.
 Wade that was decided just four years ago.
-There is more than enough time in the remainder of this term for Gorsuch to vindicate himself in the eyes of his, for today, very distraught benefactors.
+There is more than enough time in the remainder of this term for Gorsuch to vindicate himself in the eyes of his—for today—very distraught benefactors.

 Support our independent journalism